vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 };
 ```

-Of course if _MyCoin_ has more complex transactions, you can add many arguments to CLI.
+Of course if <i>MyCoin</i> has more complex transactions, you can add many arguments to CLI.
 You can also define you own cli commands for any specific data you would like to fetch.
 See [Polkadot CLI commands](https://github.com/Ledger-Coin-Integration-team/ledger-live-common/blob/master/src/families/polkadot/cli-transaction.js).

 Now you can try a `getTransactionStatus` or a `send`: